A lot or a little?

 Is it any good?

-PORTLANDIA is very, very funny if you're one of the audience members who can appreciate its context.
+This series is very, very funny if you're one of the audience members who can appreciate its context.
 Prerequisites for understanding and enjoying the finer points of its skits include some knowledge of Portland (or the idea of Portland), feminist bookstores, organic small farms, tech geekery, and hyperliteracy.
 That said, many parents in their 30s and 40s qualify nicely for enjoying the references to Tucker Max, free range organic heritage chicken, and iPad overuse.
 And while kids may not get it, they'll likely find some of the visual gags and back-and-forth banter between Brownstein and Armisen funny.

-The show, which is shot entirely in and around Portland, is spot-on in its portrayal of cool, progressive cities that perhaps take themselves a bit too seriously.
+Portlandia, which is shot entirely in and around Portland, is spot-on in its portrayal of cool, progressive cities that perhaps take themselves a bit too seriously.
 While the subcultures portrayed in the skits are definitely used as the butt of the jokes, these jokes are usually rather gentle.
 You can tell that Armisen and Brownstein appreciate Portland and its inhabitants, from the transgender feminists to the agro, self-righteous bicyclists to the coffee shop slackers.
 While the show may be limiting its audience given its specific setting, those that do get Portlandia will find it absolutely hilarious.

 Families can talk about context.
 Do you know anything about the city of Portland, Oregon?
 Do you think you would appreciate the show more if you lived in Portland?
 Is it necessary to know something about the types of people that are being portrayed in the series, such as punk rockers, to appreciate the humor?